DevShrekOps/aws-org-tf-demo/modules/account-baseline/README.md

 # account-baseline

-Terraform child module that declares a baseline set of resources that's created in every account in this demo.
+Terraform child module that declares baseline resources that should be created in us-east-1 of each account in each stage, and calls the **account-baseline-regional** child module for each enabled region.
 Called by the root module for each account-specific Terraform config in **accounts/**.